 There are many examples of projects that have come about thanks to the support of Loterie Romande.

-Since its foundation in 1937, Loterie Romande has never failed in its mission: to distribute all of its profits - amounting to more than 220 million francs per year - to institutions of public interest.
-These represent some 3,000 beneficiaries across the Romandy region, with nearly 600,000 francs distributed every day in favour of the community.
+Since its foundation in 1937, Loterie Romande has never failed in its mission: to distribute all of its profits - amounting to more than 235 millions francs per year - to institutions of public interest.
+These represent some 3,000 beneficiaries across the Romandy region, more than 600,000 francs distributed every day in favour of the community.

 Created in 2009, the Fondation Francis & Marie-France Minkoff is a philanthropic family foundation active in various fields, including education, scientific research and social and humanitarian action, as well as committing a significant part of its activities to culture, and classical music in particular.

 As such, the Foundation especially supports the Orchestre de la Suisse Romande, an orchestra with which the Minkoff family maintains links going back almost to its founding a century ago by Ernest Ansermet.